 Gender Stereotypes prevailing in schools can form gender attitude of adolescents.
 However, a study by Barker et. al., 2012 found that boys often face discriminatory forms of violence and as a result get disengaged from the education system.

-A similar intervention program in India is called Gender Equity Movement in Schools (GEMS).
+A similar intervention program in India is called the Gender Equity Movement in Schools (GEMS).
 This was a program to challenge existing gender roles and norms existing in India.

 4. Including Wider School Community